 (a) EXCHANGE AGENT.
 Prior to the Closing Date, Parent shall enter into an agreement with such bank or trust company as may be designated by Parent and as shall be reasonably satisfactory to the Company to act as exchange agent for the purpose of exchanging Certificates for the Merger Consideration (the "Exchange Agent").
 At or prior to the Effective Time, Parent shall deposit with the Exchange Agent, for the benefit of the holders of shares of Company Common Stock, for exchange in accordance with this Article III, through the Exchange Agent, Parent certificates representing the number of whole shares of Parent Common Stock issuable pursuant to Section 3.1 in exchange for outstanding shares of Company Common Stock.
-Parent shall also make available to the Exchange Agent, from time to time as required after the Effective Time, cash necessary to pay dividends and distributions in accordance with Section 3.2(c) and to make payments in lieu of any fractional shares in accordance with the Exchange Agent as provided above shall hereinafter be referred to as the "Exchange Fund."
+Parent shall also make available to the Exchange Agent, from time to time as required after the Effective Time, cash necessary to pay dividends and distributions in accordance with Section 3.2(c) and to make payments in lieu of any fractional shares in accordance with Section 3.2(e).
+Any certificates of Parent Common Stock and cash deposited with the Exchange Agent as provided above shall hereinafter be referred to as the "Exchange Fund."